viewizard/astromenace/README.md

 ```bash
 $ ~/astromenace/astromenace
 ```

+## Translators Wanted
+Please help us make AstroMenace more friendly and clear for all gamers.

+AstroMenace localization now supported by Crowdin https://crowdin.com/project/astromenace.

+Don't hesitate to create [issue](https://github.com/viewizard/astromenace/issues), if you have questions or you need help.

 ## Work In Progress
 Yes, AstroMenace was first released in 2007, but work still in progress.
 For open source game, no need to change game's title in order to evolve.